swaranga/dloom/README.md

 ## Overview

-`dloom` is a CLI tool that links and unlinks your configuration files (or "dotfiles") to your development machine.
-It manages symlinks between your dotfiles repository and your home directory, while also providing system bootstrapping capabilities.
+`dloom` is a CLI tool that links and unlinks configuration files (or "dotfiles") to a development machine.
+It manages symlinks between a dotfiles repository and the machine's home directory (by default; overridable).
 The tool is inspired from GNU Stow and other dotfile managers, but differs in its approach by focusing on file-level symlinks rather than directory-level symlinks.
 This allows for the creation of symlinks for individual files, enabling other applications to add files to the same directories without them being tracked in your dotfiles repository.

 ## Features